Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to your future self (who's probably forgotten everything).**  Future you will thank you (and possibly chuckle at your past coding brilliance... or questionable choices).
-Trust me, that cryptic masterpiece you wrote last week will become a baffling enigma in a month.
-Prevent the time-travel headache!
+- **Comment your code like you're explaining it to a bewildered llama.**  Don't assume your future self (or anyone else) will magically understand your brilliant, late-night coding genius.
+Clear comments save debugging headaches and earn you the respect of your fellow developers (and llamas).

 ---

-### 📅 Last Updated: 2024-12-13 12:20
+### 📅 Last Updated: 2024-12-13 16:11

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!